ergoplatform/ergodocs/docs/dev/lib/scrypto.md

-# Scrypto
+# Scrypto: Your Cryptographic Toolkit

-[Scrypto](https://github.com/input-output-hk/scrypto) is an open source cryptographic toolkit designed to make it easier and safer for developers to use cryptography in their applications.
+[Scrypto](https://github.com/input-output-hk/scrypto) is a comprehensively built open-source cryptographic toolkit, specifically engineered to simplify and safeguard the process of integrating cryptography into your applications.

-- AVL+ Trees
-- Batch Merkle Proof serialization + deserialization

-It was extracted from Scorex, open-source modular blockchain & cryptocurrency framework.
+Features of Scrypto:

+- AVL+ Trees: This data structure ensures efficient and secure access to your data.
+- Batch Merkle Proof Serialization and Deserialization: An essential feature to confirm the integrity and authenticity of your data transactions.

+Scrypto has its origins rooted in Scorex, a highly modular open-source platform known for its blockchain and cryptocurrency frameworks.
+By leveraging Scrypto, developers can tap into powerful, reliable cryptographic functionalities while minimizing the risks associated with such implementations.